fusion809/PKGBUILDs-old6/README.md

 ## brackets
 The `brackets` package has a few minor improvements over the one in the AUR.
 For example, it uses a customized desktop file, with support for several other text files.

+## codebox
+The `codebox` PKGBUILD is provided here with tweaks to make it build properly, unlike the one it is derived from in the AUR.

 ## linux-ck
 The `linux-ck` package is kept here, it was taken from the AUR with the BFQ enabled.

 ## messengerfordesktop
 The `messengerfordesktop` provides the latest version of Sytten's MessengerForDesktop fork.

+## shadow-icon-theme{,-git}
+These packages provide the [Shadow icon theme](https://github.com/rudrab/Shadow).

+## textadept
+This package provides the Textadept text editor.

 ## Vim
 I have also included Vim-related packages, as [Vim updates](https://github.com/vim/vim/releases) come out daily or even hourly, so it is unrealistic to expect the maintainers of the `gvim` and `vim` packages at https://www.archlinux.org/packages/extra/x86_64/gvim and https://www.archlinux.org/packages/extra/x86_64/vim, respectively, to keep them constantly up-to-date.
 To install the latest gVim using this repository I recommend you run: